Virtual Technology Gives Education Students Dose of Reality

 Commitment to Excellence & the Greater Good

-The Department of Education Studies is committed to principles of personal development, democracy, inclusion and the creation of a just and compassionate world.
+The Education Studies Department is committed to principles of personal development, democracy, inclusion and the creation of a just and compassionate world.
 Together, we explore developmentally appropriate practice, methodology and technology while retaining a constant emphasis on education for civic engagement, self-awareness and humanism.